-The administrators have confirmed that nearly all the assets and money which BACSL should have been holding for clients are under the control of the administrators, and for the vast majority of clients the Financial Services Compensation Scheme (FSCS) will cover any shortfalls of client money or custody assets and all the costs of distribution.
-There is a small number of retail clients (fewer than 10) for whom the costs of distribution and any shortfalls will be over the FSCS limit of £50,000, and those clients will have to pay any costs over this limit.
+The administrators have confirmed that for the vast majority of clients the Financial Services Compensation Scheme (FSCS) will cover any shortfalls of client money or custody assets and all the costs of distribution.
+There is a small number of retail clients (fewer than 10) for whom the costs of distribution and any shortfalls will be over the FSCS limit of £50,000, and the clients will have to pay any costs over this limit.
 FSCS cover is capped at £50,000 for Beaufort clients as the current £85,000 limit was introduced after the Beaufort firm failures.

-Those clients who are not eligible for FSCS compensation – or have specifically requested not to receive FSCS compensation – will need to pay the costs of distribution of the client money and custody assets, and if there are any shortfalls will not receive back all their client money and assets.
-There are various options for these clients to pay the costs of distribution of custody assets which are set out in the Distribution Plan.
+Those clients who are not eligible for FSCS compensation (eg some corporate clients) – or have specifically requested not to receive FSCS compensation, will need to pay the costs of distribution of the client money and custody assets themselves, and will bear any shortfall in the assets they receive.

 Will I have to pay for my assets to be returned?

-The administrators have agreed with the creditors’ committee and the FSCS a cost allocation that will see the FSCS covering 94% of the costs for returning assets to approximately 17,500 retail and corporate clients.
+The administrators agreed a cost allocation with the creditors’ committee and the FSCS that will see the FSCS cover 94% of the costs for returning assets to approximately 17,500 retail and corporate clients.

-The cost for the return of custody assets is a flat fee, where maximum costs will be capped at £10,000 per client account and will not exceed the value of the custody assets in each client account.
-The costs of returning client money will be a percentage of each client money balance, which will not be more than 10%.
+The cost for the return of custody assets is a flat fee, where maximum costs are capped at £10,000 per client account and will not exceed the value of the custody assets in each client account.
+The costs of returning client money is calculated as a percentage of each client money balance, which will not be more than 10%.
 The FSCS will cover these costs of returning custody assets and client money for all clients except those who are not eligible (ie some of the corporate clients), or those who have specifically refused to accept FSCS compensation.

 Fewer than 10 retail clients will need to pay any costs at all.
 Most of the remaining 6% of costs will be borne by corporate clients.